 Address: Head of the alley 200 Xom Chieu, District 4

 In 2018, Vinh Khanh street officially became the food street of District 4 and is strictly managed on food safety and hygiene by the government.
 Up to now, it has been extremely famous not only to locals but also for foreign visitors.
 Most of the restaurants here serve seafood and beer.
 Plates of seafood here are cooked in Vietnamese-style but a little bit spicier than normal Vietnamese food.
 Famous dishes like snails cooked with coconut milk, fried crab with salt and chili, grilled octopus with sate can be found up and down Vinh Khanh Street.
 If you are a person who loves seafood, Vinh Khanh is definitely a great choice for you.
 The operating hours of Vinh Khanh street are from afternoon to evening.
 The restaurants here are crowded at 6:00 pm until Midnight.
 Make sure that you are there at the right time so you can enjoy the bustling atmosphere of this food street and delicious dishes.
-If you want to experience street food like this but are a bit nervous to do it yourself, click this link to read more about our food tour on motorbikes.
+If you want to experience street food like this but are a bit nervous to do it yourself,

 – Chilli hotpot